 Peter is an accomplished choral conductor, having studied with Robert Rosen, and he was appointed Music Director of the Choir in 1987.
 He has led the Choir on several overseas tours, including three concert tours of the United States, two tours of Japan and two tours of Europe.
 He has prepared the Choir for many performances with the Melbourne Symphony Orchestra and directed the children’s chorus in a performance of Mahler’s Eighth Symphony at the Exhibition Building in 2001.
 In 2010 he conducted the offstage boys chorus for performances of Benjamin Britten’s War Requiem.

 Philip is Director of Music at Melbourne Grammar School where he directs the Chapel Choir whose repertoire is drawn principally from the cathedral tradition.
 In recent years the Chapel Choir has performed on ABCTV with Russell Watson and at Hamer Hall with Orchestra Victoria under the baton of Graham Abbott.
-Last year the choir performed the Vivaldi Gloria with Paul Dyer and the Australian Brandenburg Orchestra in two full house performances at the Melbourne Recital Centre.
+At the Melbourne Recital Hall the choir has been featured in Bach’s St Matthew Passion, directed by Jeremy Summerly, and in three concerts with the Australian Brandenburg Orchestra and Paul Dyer: Vivaldi’s Gloria; Dixit Dominus; and Handel’s Coronation Anthems.

 Philip has twice been awarded the Music Theatre Guild’s Musical Director of the Year – firstly for Whitehorse Music Theatre’s Man of La Mancha in 1998, and CLOC’s A Little Night Music in 2000.
 In 1999 he was musical director for Whitehorse’s The Secret Garden, in 2004 Lés Miserables and in 2007 their season of Disney’s Beauty and the Beast.
 Philip composed the score to the pantomime Aladdin, commissioned by The Catchment Players, which has been performed professionally.

-For a number of years Philip has been a guest presenter/conducting tutor at the ACCET (Australian Choral Conductors Education and Training) Summer School and is in frequent demand for workshops and adjudication.
+For a number of years he has been a guest presenter/conducting tutor at the ACCET (Australian Choral Conductors Education and Training) Summer School and is in frequent demand for workshops and adjudication.

 Philip is on the staff of organists at St Francis’ Lonsdale Street.

 Robyn studied piano and accompanying at the University of Melbourne where she was twice awarded the Maude Harrington prize for accompanying.
-Robyn has undertaken concert tours with the Choir to Europe, Great Britain, USA, Japan and China.
+Robyn has undertaken concert tours with the Choir to Europe, Great Britain, USA and Japan, Hong Kong, China, New Zealand.
 She has particularly enjoyed working as rehearsal accompanist under conductors including Graeme Abbott, Brett Dean and Guy Noble and accompanying singers including Joanna Cole, Suzanne Shakespeare and Jacqueline Porter in performance.

 In addition to her work with the National Boys Choir of Australia Robyn works as a freelance accompanist and at Melbourne Girls Grammar School as an accompanist and a teacher of piano and theory.